codeblix-ltd/InterceptSuite/README.md

    ```

 3. **Configure Client Applications**:
-   - Set up your system or browser to use a SOCKS5 proxy at `127.0.0.1:4444`
+   - Set up your system or browser to use a SOCKS5 proxy at `127.0.0.1:4433` (default port)
    - You can use tools like Proxifier, ProxyCap, or browser extensions to redirect traffic
+   - Alternatively, configure individual applications to use the proxy

 4. **View Decrypted Traffic**:
    - All intercepted TLS/SSL traffic will be displayed in the console in plaintext